on The Use of Photography by Annie Ernaux and Marc Marie, translated from the French by Alison L. Strayer

 Some of the critics, who had referred to her for years as “Madame Ovary,” weren’t charmed.
 “People disapproved.
 Of the photos, first of all.
 They’re unusual, they’re not what anyone expects,” Ernaux said in an interview.
 “Things then weren’t the way they are now, with people taking photos everywhere with their phones … They disapproved because it hadn’t been done before.
 Certainly not by a woman with breast cancer.”
 But the images aren’t especially transgressive, so there must be a “second of all” – and I’ll assume that Ernaux’s fixation on her psyche, and the open-ended nature of the narrative, are what annoy the boys.
 If this is the case, then these critics failed to hear the Barthesque nature of her thoughts on photography when she writes, “We want to ‘take’ each other, constantly – at the dinner table, or on waking in the morning.
 It’s like an accelerating loss.
 Then proliferation of photos, while intended to ward off the loss, only deepens it.”

-Marc Marie’s sections complement and at times echo Ernaux’s notations on love and loss, but his main value here is to provide context and details of their time spent together.
+Marc Marie’s sections complement and at times echo Ernaux’s notations on love and loss, but his main function here is to provide context and details of their time spent together.
 He had begun his liaison with Ernaux immediately after a break-up, and his perspective on the new relationship can sound provisional: “Waking up beside each other with no clothes or makeup on, breath sour and eyes full of sleep, can be a point of no return: you either rush into the shower and set your sights on going home as quickly as possible, or you stay for breakfast.”

 Towards the end, Ernaux recalls the first time she spent the night “with a boy” at age 17: “There is an expression that perfectly captures the power and the shock of the event, ne pas en revenir – to never come back from it.
 In the exact sense of the expression, I never did come back, I never rose from that bed.”
 And this is the liminal aura of The Use of Photography – the moments of pleasure “were fleeting and impossible to represent” – but it is as if their clothes were never retrieved from the floors of those rooms.